google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 # Redaction Mechanisms

-We propose three mechanisms to deal with this conundrum, in increasing order of implementation complexity:
+We propose three mechanisms, in increasing order of implementation complexity, to allow certain DNS domain name labels to not appear in public CT logs:

 * Using wildcard certificates ({{wildcard_certificates}}) is the simplest option, but it only covers certain use cases.